 Advanced bowel cancer is commonly treated with drugs that reach cancer cells throughout the body.
-This is called systemic treatment, and includes chemotherapy and targeted therapy.
+This is called systemic treatment, and includes chemotherapy, targeted therapy, and immunotherapy.

 Targeted therapy drugs work differently from chemotherapy drugs.
 While chemotherapy drugs affect all rapidly dividing cells and kill cancerous cells, targeted therapy drugs affect specific molecules within cells to block cell growth.

 Monoclonal antibodies are the main type of targeted therapy drug used in Australia for advanced bowel cancer.
 They include:

 - Bevacizumab – this drug stops the cancer developing new blood cells and growing.
 It is given as a drip into a vein every two to three weeks with chemotherapy.

 - Cetuximab and panitumumab – these drugs target specific features of cancer cells known as epidermal growth factor receptors (EGFR).
 They only work for people who have a normal RAS gene.
 They are usually given as a drip into a vein, with chemotherapy or on their own after other chemotherapy drugs have stopped working.

 Scans and blood tests will be used to monitor your response to systemic treatments.
 If results show that the cancer is shrinking or is under control, chemotherapy and/or targeted therapy will continue.
 If the cancer is growing, that treatment will stop and alternative treatments will be discussed.

 Common side effects of bevacizumab include high blood pressure, tiredness, bleeding and headaches.
 The most common side effects of cetuximab and panitumumab are tiredness, diarrhoea and skin problems including redness, swelling, an acne-like rash or dry, flaky skin.

 Radiation therapy can be used as a palliative treatment for both advanced colon and advanced rectal cancer.
 It can be used to control the growth of the tumour and relieve symptoms such as bleeding.
 If the cancer has spread to the bone or formed a mass in the pelvis, radiation therapy can reduce pain.